 In many cases, doctors will prescribe anti-seizure medication to help limit seizure frequency.
 Medication is the first line of treatment for epilepsy.

-If medications alone aren’t effective, your doctor may recommend a surgical treatment (such as vagal nerve stimulation, laser ablation, or surgical resection) or a more invasive surgical option.
 Each case is different, and each person responds differently to treatment, so it’s important to talk to your doctor about your individual treatment plan.